 3. Last but not least: It better be crazy-delicious.

 Too many folks think the Paleo approach to eating is about deprivation, and that all we eat is ground beef with a side of steamed broccoli.
 “I can’t go Paleo – there’ll be nothing I can eat,” skeptics say.
 But what they mean is that they can’t conceive of Paleo food being anywhere near as scrumptious as their weekly meals at the local greasy spoon, or as satisfying as the crinkly bag of half-eaten fluorescent cheese poofs on the floor of their car.
-To get people to maintain a Paleo lifestyle, it’s important to show how the food that fuels them can be healthy AND insanely good.
+To get people to maintain a Paleo lifestyle, it’s important to show how the food that fuels them can be healthy and insanely good.

-A few additional things to keep in mind:
+Some final thoughts to keep in mind:

-If years of unhealthy eating have wrecked your metabolism and you’re carrying around extra body fat, switching to a Paleo lifestyle will certainly help your body composition and overall health.
+If years of unhealthy eating have wrecked your metabolism and you’re carrying around extra body fat, switching to a Paleo diet will certainly help your body composition and overall health.
 But the point of eating Paleo is not to shed as many pounds as possible so that you can fit into the jeans you wore in high school.
 This nutritional approach is about optimizing your health and wellness – not transforming you into a waiflike size zero runway model with that special heroin-chic je ne sais quoi.

 For many people, switching over to Paleo isn’t easy.
 Due to the sudden drop-off in dietary carbohydrates, folks who are used to mainlining pasta and sugar often report that they feel terrible for the first couple of weeks after going Paleo.
 (Some call this the “Paleo flu.”)
-But if you can make it through this initial period of sluggishness (which can least two or three weeks), you’ll come through the other end feeling like a million bucks.
+But if you can make it through this initial period of sluggishness (which can last two or three weeks), you’ll come through the other end feeling like a million bucks.
 Trust me.
 I’ve been there.

-- Eat like a champ.
-Don’t be afraid to try new recipes or experience new foods—including healthy dietary fats.
+Don’t be afraid to try new recipes or experience new foods—including healthy dietary fats, fermented foods, and naturally umami-rich ingredients.
 The Paleo diet may feel restrictive at first, but if you have an open mind and adventurous palate, you’ll soon find that this way of eating offers infinite variety, flavors, and nourishment.

 For any life change to truly take hold, it has to be enjoyable.
-I hope the writing, photographs, and recipes on Nom Nom Paleo will engage your palate and provide you with inspiration to make this way of eating as fun for you and your loved ones as it is for me and mine.
+I hope the recipes on Nom Nom Paleo will engage your palate and provide you with inspiration to make this way of eating as fun for you and your loved ones as it is for me and mine.